nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 Q: Can I edit the savefile directly?

-A: As mentioned in the section [Saving Program State](#saving-program-state), it is not recommended but you are able to do so by opening the file and editing its contents.
+A: As mentioned in the section [Saving Program State](#saving-program-state), it is not recommended, but you are able to do so by opening the file and editing its contents.
 However, and manual edits that are corrupt/incorrect/incomplete and the problems that follow will not fall under the responsibility of the team.
 Do contact the team through email at queriesforsimplst@gmail.com if there are any issues faced or if the file has accidentally been manually edited.